Who We Are

 We offer credit counseling, financial coaching, homebuyer education, and down-payment assistance; and we manage Arizona's oldest community land trust, which provides permanently affordable housing for qualified homebuyers in Maricopa County.
 Our work helps people take charge of their finances, restore their credit, qualify for loans and homebuyer assistance programs, and even purchase their first homes.
-Homebuyers who have worked with us are much more likely to be successful in purchasing and keeping their own homes, even during financial challenges.
+Homebuyers who have worked with us are much more likely to be successful in purchasing their own homes, and in keeping them—even during financial challenges.

 Who We Help